Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 The MC-PDFT run will use the orbitals and density matrices optimized during the preceding RASSCF run.

 The following example shows a part of the input to run CMS-PDFT calculation.
-For XMS-PDFT calculations, one simply replaces :kword:`CMSI` with :kword:`XMSI` The system is :math:`\ce{LiF}` and the point group used is |Ctv|.
+For XMS-PDFT calculations, one simply replaces :kword:`CMSI` with :kword:`XMSI`.
+The system is :math:`\ce{LiF}` and the point group used is |Ctv|.

 ::